XanderYoon/ML_Soccer_Predictions/docs/midterm.md

 The feature importance was evaluated using Permutation Feature Importance.
 The permutation feature importance metric randomly shuffles individual features one-by-one and measures the variation in the evaluation score.
 The features with higher variation are more important, while features with lower variation are less important (scikit-learn developers, n.d.).
 Additional steps were performed in some other sections.

 ### Random Forest Methods
+We trained Random Forest models also on different sets of features: betting odds, team attributes, and build up stats.
+We used Scikit_Learn’s Random Forest Model instance to be able to predict outcomes of matches based on these different features.

+This is the main process we followed to obtain a measurement of the likelihood of the home team winning:
+Generate features
+Perform train/test split
+Train model using the training dataset
+Obtain accuracy/score
+Optimize Hyperparameters
+Determine most important features and test model using just those features For betting odds and team attributes, we were able to prevent overfitting of the data by fine tuning the hyperparameters such as a depth limit and a limit to n_estimators in an attempt to increase the accuracy of the trees.

 ## Results and Discussion